imposterFish/LinearAlgebraCalculators/README.md

 # LinearAlgebraCalculators
 ## Description
 This project is just little "calculators" or programs that solve various Linear Algebra problems.
+This is to demonstrate some of what I have learned in Linear Algebra.

 ## Purpose
 This project is mainly just for me to learn more about Linear Algebra.
 Being able to take a new idea or concept, deconstruct it, then apply it is a great way to demonstrate learning.
 I am sure there are other very similar programs that already exist.